frcode/python-ibmdb-wiki/APIs.md

 ### ibm_db.field_display_size ###
-`int ibm_db.field_display_size ( resource stmt, mixed column )`
+`int ibm_db.field_display_size ( IBM_DBStatement stmt, mixed column )`

 **Description**

 Returns the maximum number of bytes required to display a column in a result set.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns an integer value with the maximum number of bytes required to display the specified column.
-If the column does not exist in the result set, ibm_db.field_display_size() returns `False`.
+Returns an integer value with the maximum number of bytes required to display the specified column or `False` if the column does not exist.

 ### ibm_db.field_name ###
-`string ibm_db.field_name ( resource stmt, mixed column )`
+`string ibm_db.field_name ( IBM_DBStatement stmt, mixed column )`

 **Description**

 Returns the name of the specified column in the result set.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns a string containing the name of the specified column.
-If the specified column does not exist in the result set, ibm_db.field_name() returns `False`.
+Returns a string containing the name of the specified column or `False` if the column does not exist.

 ### ibm_db.field_num ###
-`int ibm_db.field_num ( resource stmt, mixed column )`
+`int ibm_db.field_num ( IBM_DBStatement stmt, mixed column )`

 **Description**

 Returns the position of the named column in a result set.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns an integer containing the 0-indexed position of the named column in the result set.
-If the specified column does not exist in the result set, ibm_db.field_num() returns `False`.
+Returns an integer containing the 0-indexed position of the specified column or `False` if the column does not exist.

 ### ibm_db.field_precision ###
-`int ibm_db.field_precision ( resource stmt, mixed column )`
+`int ibm_db.field_precision ( IBM_DBStatement stmt, mixed column )`

 **Description**

 Returns the precision of the indicated column in a result set.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns an integer containing the precision of the specified column.
-If the specified column does not exist in the result set, ibm_db.field_precision() returns `False`.
+Returns an integer containing the precision of the specified column or `False` if the column does not exist.

 ### ibm_db.field_scale ###
-`int ibm_db.field_scale ( resource stmt, mixed column )`
+`int ibm_db.field_scale ( IBM_DBStatement stmt, mixed column )`

 **Description**

 Returns the scale of the indicated column in a result set.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns an integer containing the scale of the specified column.
-If the specified column does not exist in the result set, ibm_db.field_scale() returns `False`.
+Returns an integer containing the scale of the specified column or `False` if the column does not exist.

 ### ibm_db.field_type ###
-`string ibm_db.field_type ( resource stmt, mixed column )`
+`string ibm_db.field_type ( IBM_DBStatement stmt, mixed column )`

 **Description**

 Returns the data type of the indicated column in a result set.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns a string containing the defined data type of the specified column.
+Returns a string containing the defined data type of the specified column or `False` if the column does not exist.
-If the specified column does not exist in the result set, ibm_db.field_type() returns `False`.

 ### ibm_db.field_width ###
-`int ibm_db.field_width ( resource stmt, mixed column )`
+`int ibm_db.field_width ( IBM_DBStatement stmt, mixed column )`

 **Description**